DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```

 ---

 #### Kubernetes Services

-* Abstraction which defines a set of Pods
+* Abstraction which defines a set of PODs
-  * including Access- and Restart Policies
+  * including access- and restart policies
 ---
 #### DNS

-* Kubernetes runs it's own DNS Service for all Containers, giving them access to individual Containers and PODs
+* Kubernetes runs it's own DNS service for all containers, giving them access to individual containers and PODs
 ---
 #### Ingress Controllers
-* Manages all your inbound traffic and routes them to your Services/Pods/Containers
+* Manages all your inbound traffic and routes them to your services/PODs/containers
-  * Will be defined as an object, but usually triggers a component outside your Kubernetes Cluster
+  * Will be defined as an object, but usually triggers a component outside your Kubernetes cluster
     * Traefik
     * Nginx
     * F8 Loadbalancer